slidevjs/slidev/docs/guide/syntax.md

 -->
 ```

-Basic Markdown and HTML are also supported in notes on Presenter renderering.
+Basic Markdown and HTML are also supported in notes on Presenter rendering.

 ### Click Markers

 > Available since v0.48

-For some slides you might have longer notes that might be hard to find where you are looking at, we introduced the click markers that allows highlighting and auto-scrolling to the section of notes of your corresponding content.
-Put `[click]` markers in your notes for the timming you need to go to another [click](/guide/animations#click-animations), Slidev divide the content between the click markers and highlight them in presenter notes, synchronized with your slide progress.
+For some slides you might have longer notes that might be hard to find where you are looking at, we introduced the click markers that allow highlighting and auto-scrolling to the section of notes of your corresponding content.
+Put `[click]` markers in your notes for the timing you need to go to another [click](/guide/animations#click-animations), Slidev divides the content between the click markers and highlights them in presenter notes, synchronized with your slide progress.

 <!-- TODO: add a video -->

 ## Icons

-Slidev allows you to have the accessing to almost all the popular open-source iconsets **directly** in your markdown after installing the corresponding package.
+Slidev allows you to have access to almost all the popular open-source icon sets **directly** in your markdown after installing the corresponding package.
 Powered by [`unplugin-icons`](https://github.com/antfu/unplugin-icons) and [Iconify](https://iconify.design/).

 The naming follows [Iconify](https://iconify.design/)'s conversion `{collection-name}-{icon-name}`.
 For example: